hollowdll/hakjdb/docs/kvdb-cli.md

 ```bash
 $ kvdb-cli db create -n name-of-your-db
 ```
 Option -n specifies the name of the database you want to create.
-The maximum number of characters a name can have is 32.
+The maximum length of a database name is 32 bytes.

 Database names are designed to be short.
 It is recommended to keep them short to minimize memory usage.